tomas-fryza/avr-course/Labs/05-segment/README.md

 Create a decimal counter from 0 to 59 with output on the 7-segment display.
 Use a separate variable for each decade.
 Let the higher decade be incremented if the lower decade is at its maximum.

 To operate multiple displays, it is necessary to constantly switch between them with sufficient speed and repeatedly display the appropriate decade.
 For switching, add a second timer Timer/Counter0 with an overflow time of 4 ms. When the timer overflows, switch the display position and send its value to the display.
-Use a static variable within the interrupt habler to keep the information about the current position.
+Use a static variable within the interrupt handler to keep the information about the current position.

 ```C
 ISR(TIMER0_OVF_vect)